Jimmie Johnson: 2006

 In 2006, Johnson began the season by winning the Daytona 500.
 The Daytona 500 also marked his first race with Earl Barban as the spotter, who won five championships with Johnson and the No. 48 team.
 He finished second in the next race at California Speedway and won the UAW-DaimlerChrysler 400 at Las Vegas by passing Matt Kenseth on the last lap.
 Johnson won his third race of the season in the Aaron's 499 at Talladega, followed by two more victories at Indianapolis and Martinsville.
 One highlight of the season was when he saved the car from slamming into the wall when he spun out during qualifications at the first Dover race.
 Throughout the season, he became the only modern era driver to win at least three races in each of his first five seasons.
 He started the chase with unfortunate mishaps in the first four races; a DNF at New Hampshire, a pitting mistake at Dover, a penalty at Kansas (he led the most laps in the race), and, while trying to make a pass for first at Talladega, getting clipped and spinning out.
 He and the team kept their hopes up and rallied with five straight Top 2 finishes including a win at Martinsville to come back from eighth in the points standings to take the championship.
-At the end of the season, he recorded one pole, 13 Top 5's, 24 Top 10's, and his first championship title (this was also the first in his NASCAR career).
+At the end of the season, he recorded one pole, thirteen top-fives, 24 top-tens, and his first championship title (this was also the first in his NASCAR career).
 In December, Johnson won the 2006 Driver of the Year Award.

 2007

-During the 2007 season, Johnson continued on a streak and recorded 10 wins, four poles, 20 Top 5's, and again 24 Top 10 finishes.
-Those 10 wins included sweeping both races at Richmond, Atlanta, and Martinsville.
+During the 2007 season, Johnson continued on a streak and recorded ten wins, four poles, twenty top-fives, and again 24 top-ten finishes.
+Those ten wins included sweeping both races at Richmond, Atlanta, and Martinsville.
 He also won at Las Vegas, Auto Club, Texas, and Phoenix.
 Afterward, he won his second consecutive championship title and was named the 2007 Driver of the Year.
 Johnson also had the best average finish in the Chase with 5.0.
-At the end of the season, he had a total of 33 career wins, placing him 18th on the all-time wins list.
+At the end of the season, he had a total of 33 career wins, placing him eighteenth on the all-time wins list.

 In December 2007, Johnson commenced a program of exercise sessions and a run schedule supervised by John Sitaras, in order to balance his strength.
 Sitaras' initial assessment found that half of his body was much tighter, having acclimated to offsetting the g-force load from turning left while driving.
 In two years, Johnson's body fat percentage dropped from 20% to 8% (visible also in the change of the shape of his face), while his strength and stamina greatly improved.
 Johnson later became the first racing driver to be named Associated Press Male Athlete of the Year (in 2009).